Single Ply (Solid Shell)

 Measure Fundamental Frequency & Note

 After each shell is drilled, finished, and hardware is assembled, we perform a frequency/pitch test on the drum using a spectrum analyzer and label the inside of each drum with its fundamental frequency and note.
 You may choose to tune your drum with this in mind or not; as the drum will also sound great using many different tuning approaches.
-Our test and label is simply provided as a courtesy so you are aware of the frequency that the drum resonates the most.
+Our test and label is simply provided as a courtesy so you are aware of the frequency that the drum shell resonates the most.

 Our brass hardware typically lowers the fundamental pitch of any given drum shell by ~50Hz which is why we perform a shell body and shell bearing edge frequency check only after all of the hardware is assembled onto the shell.
 This approach provides the most accurate reading of the drum's sound profile.
+These readings are the same on solid shells vs. ply-wood shells where the outer ply will resonated differently than the ply making contact with the drum head.

 The frequency of any drum shell will be slightly lower (~5Hz) where there are more hardware attached (besides the lugs) such as the throw off, butt plate, or air vent.
 We avoid these areas when performing our tests.